AwesomeTMC/GLE-Guide/README.md

 Open the XML that you just created and save a preset.
 Name it whatever your hack's name is.
 Then enable it and click start.

 The game should be able to boot up, but won't be able to load a file.
-If this is the case... **GLE is now initialized!**
+If this is the case...
+## GLE is now initialized!
+**Congratulations!** Next we will be adding a hubworld.

+## Problem: Black Screen Loading Screen
+This happens because your XML is setup wrong.
+Make sure the folder name matches what you set `[YourHackName]` to.

+# Adding a hubworld